 Topics for research and also for fun

-(1) Code completion
+Code completion

-This represents the latest work in a series of studies from our group on automatic syntax completion [1][2][3], or also available in Link to Series of Studies on Automatic Syntax Completion.
+The latest work in a series of studies from our group on automatic syntax completion [1][2][3][10], or also available in Link to Series of Studies on Automatic Syntax Completion.

 The paper introduces a method for collecting syntax (structure) completion candidates from open-source software, and then suggests these candidates, ranking them based on the frequency with which each candidate appeared in the software being investigated.